33Surya66/Student-Dropout-Analysis/REQUIREMENT.md

    - *Evaluation:* Assess the success of the project in meeting the defined functional requirements and business goals.
    - *Lessons Learned:* Document the lessons learned during the development process for future projects.
    - *Handover:* Transition the system to operational teams and provide necessary training for system administrators and support staff.
+*9. .
+Customer Support:*
+  - Users should have access to a customer support portal for inquiries and issue resolution.
+   The system must provide users with the ability to initiate live chat sessions with customer support representatives.
+   Users should be able to submit requests for account-related assistance or technical support.

 In the waterfall model, each phase must be completed before moving to the next one, making it crucial to thoroughly define and document the functional requirements at the beginning to ensure a successful project outcome.